-Admissions Counselor, Undergraduate Admission
+Transfer Admission Counselor, Undergraduate Admission

 Processing Veterans Affairs Benefits

-After a student has used benefits for their first semester, students will be certified automatically for proceeding semesters by the School Certifying Official - unless the the Certifying Official is notified otherwise.
+After a student has used benefits for their first semester, students will be certified automatically for proceeding semesters by the school certifying official unless the certifying official is notified otherwise.

-Montgomery GI Bill® (MGIB) Active Duty—Chapter 30
+Montgomery GI Bill (MGIB) Active Duty—Chapter 30

 The MGIB program provides up to 36 months of education benefits.
 This benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training, and correspondence courses.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.
 Generally, benefits are payable for 10 years following your release from active duty.
 This program is also commonly known as Chapter 30.

-Montgomery GI Bill® Selected Reserve (MGIB-SR)—Chapter 1606
+Montgomery GI Bill Selected Reserve (MGIB-SR)—Chapter 1606

 The MGIB-SR program may be available to you if you are a member of the Selected Reserve.
 You may use this education assistance program for degree programs, certificate or correspondence courses, cooperative training, independent study programs, apprenticeship/on-the-job training, and vocational flight training programs.
 Remedial, refresher, and deficiency training are available under certain circumstances.
 Eligibility for this program is determined by the Selected Reserve components.
 You may be entitled to receive up to 36 months of education benefits.
 Your eligibility for the program normally ends on the day you leave the Selected Reserve.